Yoonho-Lee-AI4Science/Natural-HNN/README.md

 # Natural-HNN

 ## Note
-Official repository for `Disentangling Hyperedges through the Lens of Category Theory`, which is accepted to `NeurIPS 2025`.
+This is the official repository for `Disentangling Hyperedges through the Lens of Category Theory`, which is accepted to `NeurIPS 2025`.

+Note that, the paper `Capturing functional context of genetic pathways through hyperedge disentanglement` (accepted to ICLR 2025 workshop MLGenX) also uses the same code provided in this repository.

 Official name of our model is `Natural-HNN`.
 However, it is named `disen_hgnn` in our implementation(code).

-If you use our pre-processed data files or our model, please cite our paper.
+If you use our preprocessed data files or our model, please cite our paper.

 ## Environment